-No two streaming services are created equal, and that also applies to free trials.
-The Vidgo free trial is only four hours long and works only to watch one college football game, but it does give viewers a decent idea of the stream quality.
-Although a Vidgo free trial is short, at least it offers a way to find out whether or not you like the service and how it works before committing.
+When comparing free trials amongst live tv streaming service competitors it can be a tough decision of what you want to test out.
+The Vidgo free trial is only four hours long and works to watch one college football game, but it does give viewers a decent idea of the stream quality and setup of the service.
+Although short, at least it offers a way to find out whether or not you like the service and how it works before committing.
 Just know you’ll only have a limited period of time to test things out.

 What can I watch with my Vidgo free trial?